Money and duty free for Bhutan

 • Personal effects.

 The sale of tobacco is banned in Bhutan.
-Tourists can import 200 cigarettes or three 50g tins of tobacco for personal consumption, but these are subject to 100% tax.
+However, tourists can import up to 200 cigarettes or three tins of 50 grams each of pipe tobacco for personal consumption, subject to a 100% customs duty.

 The following goods may be imported by Bhutanese residents without incurring duty:

-• 2 bottles of alcoholic beverages of up to 2L each.
+• 2 bottles of alcoholic beverages, up to 2L each.

 • 10 items of each type of clothing.

-The total value of the above items must not exceed US$1,000.
+• The total value of the above items must not exceed US$1,000 or its equivalent in Ngultrum.

 Banned Imports